-A. Cornices, eaves and other similar architectural features may project from the foundation or wall into any minimum yard setback requirement a maximum distance of two feet.

-B. Open, unwalled and uncovered steps or ramps, not more than four feet in height, may extend into the required front or rear yard setback requirement not more than five feet

-1. Exception: uncovered ADA ramps under thirty inches above the existing natural grade, measured at ramp floor from the highest point are allowed in the front setback with no setback requirement.
+- A. Cornices, eaves and other similar architectural features may project from the foundation or wall into any minimum yard setback requirement a maximum distance of two feet. - B. Open, unwalled and uncovered steps or ramps, not more than four feet in height, may extend into the required front or rear yard setback requirement not more than five feet 1.
+Exception: uncovered ADA ramps not more than thirty inches above the existing natural grade, measured at ramp floor from the highest point are allowed in the front setback with no setback requirement.
 The ramp shall be uncovered.
 2. Exception: uncovered ADA ramps over thirty inches above the existing natural grade, measured at ramp floor from the highest point are allowed in the front setback with no setback requirement.
-The ramp shall be uncovered and is required to obtain a building permit.

-C. Decks may be permitted to encroach into all residential district rear yard setbacks, provided a minimum setback of fifteen feet is retained and the deck is not more than thirty inches above existing natural grade, measured at deck floor from the highest point.
-In no case shall a deck be constructed in a required side yard.

-D. Awnings and marquees may be allowed within required front yards and over sidewalks or public right-of-way in commercial and industrial zones if all the following requirements are satisfied:
+The ramp shall be uncovered and is required to obtain a building permit. - C. Decks may be permitted to encroach into all residential district rear yard setbacks, provided a minimum setback of fifteen feet is retained and the deck is not more than thirty inches above existing natural grade, measured at deck floor from the highest point.
+In no case shall a deck be constructed in a required side yard. - D. Awnings and marquees may be allowed within required front yards and over sidewalks or public right-of-way in commercial and industrial zones if all the following requirements are satisfied: 1.
+The building official and the city engineer or their designees determine that the placement of the awning or marquee within the setback areas or over the public sidewalk does not impede vehicular or pedestrian traffic flow or create any other type of hazard to the public; 2.
+The awning or marquee is specifically designed to benefit pedestrians by providing shelter and creating a friendlier pedestrian environment;

-1. The building official and the city engineer or their designees determine that the placement of the awning or marquee within the setback areas or over the public sidewalk does not impede vehicular or pedestrian traffic flow or create any other type of hazard to the public; 2.
-The awning or marquee is specifically designed to benefit pedestrians by providing shelter and creating a friendlier pedestrian environment; 3.
-The development of an awning or a marquee within the setback area or over public sidewalk is consistent with the goals of the Centralia comprehensive plan, standards of the specific zone in which it is proposed to be located and is consistent with the character of the surrounding neighborhood; 4.
+3. The development of an awning or a marquee within the setback area or over public sidewalk is consistent with the goals of the Centralia comprehensive plan, standards of the specific zone in which it is proposed to be located and is consistent with the character of the surrounding neighborhood; 4.
 Uniform building codes and uniform fire codes are satisfied for the structure and location.
 (Ord.
 2209 § 2 (part), 2008: Ord.
 2024 § 1 (part), 1999).